seltmann/bee-interaction-database/README.md

   * A **decimalLongitude** [DWC:decimalLongitude](http://rs.tdwg.org/dwc/terms/decimalLongitude) : The geographic longitude (in decimal degrees, using the spatial reference system given in geodeticDatum) of the geographic center of a Location.
 Positive values are east of the Greenwich Meridian, negative values are west of it.
 Legal values lie between -180 and 180, inclusive.
   * A **minimumElevationInMeters** [DWC:minimumElevationInMeters](http://rs.tdwg.org/dwc/terms/minimumElevationInMeters)
   * A **maximumElevationInMeters** [DWC:maximumElevationInMeters](http://rs.tdwg.org/dwc/terms/maximumElevationInMeters)
+  * A **verbatimEventDate** [DWC:eventDate](http://rs.tdwg.org/dwc/terms/verbatimEventDate) : The verbatim original representation of the date and time information for an Event.
   * A **eventDate** [DWC:eventDate](http://rs.tdwg.org/dwc/terms/eventDate) : The date-time or interval during which an Event occurred.
   * A **eventTime** [DWC:eventDate](http://rs.tdwg.org/dwc/terms/eventTime) : The time or interval during which an Event occurred.
   * A **referenceDoi** : This field was not populated in this dataset.
   * A **referenceCitation**  : The reference for the interaction.
   * A **referenceType**  : The type of reference.
+  * A **primarySource**  : Is the reference the primary source for the observation (TRUE/FALSE)?
+If it is not, include the primary source citation in the notes.
   * A **enteredBy**  : The person entering the data.
   * A **notes**  : Notes about the database entry.